LK-Tmac1/DellWarranty/README.md

 Service tag is a 7 digits of characters and/or numbers used to identify an dell device.
 Say DG5QYW1 is Latitude E6430.

 1. Input: part of a service tag, say the first 4 are fixed as DG5Q while the last three are unknown.
 2. Output: based on part of a service tag, reterive all dell warranty info of those valid service tags.
+Then generate an excel file and send the file as an attachment to an email address.

 ####Challenge: design the workflow